- Do Kids Know How to Work?

 Don’t forget you can also praise them for a job well done on any work.
 Even if it is paid.
 Everyone works better when they have encouragement!!

 Need more suggestions?
 I shared lots of other tips on raising responsible kids in this post.

 Teaching Kids to Clean up After Dinner

-Here’s a little sneak preview (ok, the whole thing) of a future Healthy Parenting Connector episode where Katie answers the most common request from our Kids Cook Real Food members: How do we teach kids to clean up after themselves??
+Here is one of the Healthy Parenting Connector episodes where Katie answers the most common request from our Kids Cook Real Food members: How do we teach kids to clean up after themselves??

 Should You Pay Kids for Chores?

 Back to my original question about paying kids for chores.
 Should you?
 I say YES!

 The important thing is to make it very clear to your kids what is considered a chore and what is just part of their daily responsibility as a member of the family.
 If you live here, you take part in the work.
 And if you make a mess you are responsible for cleaning it up.
 We all work together to keep the home running smoothly.